drmiru/drmiru.github.io/_posts/2018-12-19-immutable-worm-blob-storage-on-azure.md

 This example demonstrates how to create a legal hold policy to prevent data deletion or modification for an infinite amount of time.
 Well not really infinite, because data is only hold immutable until the policy is removed (by removing the tags).

 Create another container for the test
+  {% highlight ruby %}

-<pre class="wp-block-preformatted">az storage container create --name legalstuff --public-access off --account-name $storageAccount.name --account-key $accessKey<br /></pre>
+az storage container create --name legalstuff --public-access off --account-name $storageAccount.name --account-key $accessKey
+{% endhighlight %}

 Now, let&#8217;s create a legal hold policy for this container

+  {% highlight ruby %}
-<pre class="wp-block-preformatted">az storage container legal-hold set --account-name $storageAccount.name --container-name legalstuff --tags caseid12192018001</pre>
+az storage container legal-hold set --account-name $storageAccount.name --container-name legalstuff --tags caseid12192018001
+{% endhighlight %}

 After setting the legal hold policy, we cannot modify or delete data.
 In contrary to the retention time based immutable policy, the legal hold policy can be removed, just by removing the tags (assuming you have the required IAM permission).
 After removing the legal hold, data can be deleted / altered again.